 Stephen J. Bigelow, Senior Technology Editor in the Data Center and Virtualization Media Group at TechTarget Inc., has more than 20 years of technical writing experience in the PC/technology industry.
 He holds a bachelor of science in electrical engineering, along with CompTIA A+, Network+, Security+ and Server+ certifications and has written hundreds of articles and more than 15 feature books on computer troubleshooting, including Bigelow’s PC Hardware Desk Reference and Bigelow’s PC Hardware Annoyances.
 Follow Steve on Twitter (@Stephen_Bigelow) and LinkedIn.

 Do you have a question for our experts?

 Contributions from Stephen J. Bigelow

-- Care and feeding for the containerized data center
+- Making a hybrid cloud work for the enterprise data center